CaffineAddic/CaffineAddic/README.md

 - 👋 Hi, I’m @CaffineAddic
-- 👀 I’m interested in Deep learning, Android app development, anything cool like that
+- 👀 I’m interested in Deep learning, Android app development, anything cool like that.
-- 🌱 I’m currently learning basics of unsupervised learning
+- 🌱 I’m currently learning basics of unsupervised learning.
-- 💞️ I’m looking to collaborate on anything which can provide me experiance or expand my horizons
+- 💞️ I’m looking to collaborate on anything which can provide me experiance or expand my horizons.
-- 📫 How to reach me use vesen@tuta.io to contact me anytime
+- 📫 How to reach me use vesen@tuta.io to contact me anytime.
+- Also I am hardcore linux user and open source supporter.
+VIVA LA OPENSOURCE!

 <!---
 CaffineAddic/CaffineAddic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.